Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 	- Being Guardian
 	- Being Centered
 - Who is going to be guardian for being centered then now?
 	- Gabriela?
-Would you like to make sure all have wour -
+Would you like to make sure we all have our center, grounding coord and bubble then?
+	-
 - ---
 - Reference: https://www.youtube.com/watch?v=w60DTS7aBcY